 At the May 2018 Annual Meeting, the APEGS membership unanimously approved this new experience assessment system, effective January 1, 2019.
 It applies to professional engineer applicants to APEGS (i.e. engineers-in-training) as well as engineer-in-training international graduate applicants given the experience review option to waive confirmatory exams.
 All requirements remain the same, including four years of experience, at least one year of experience in a Canadian or equivalent-to-Canadian environment, and the possibility to count up to one year of pre-grad experience for eligible applicants, as well as the others that are currently in place.

-Note that competency-based assessment for geoscience experience is under development in a separate project and its implementation is being planned for the future.
+Note that competency-based assessment for geoscience experience is under development in a separate project.
+See details here.

 Benefits of Competency-Based Assessment